 But the hard work doesn't end once you've taken that beautiful photo and edited it to perfection.
 The caption of your post is where you can give a voice to that visual content.

-It's where you can explain what the photo is about, tell your followers to take action, or crack a joke that makes your content all the more delightful and shareable.
+A good Instagram captions explains what the photo is about, tells your followers to take action, or cracks a joke that makes your content all the more delightful and shareable.

 The lesson?
 Don't rush the process.
 Instead, write a few ideas for captions down, sit on them for a bit, poll coworkers on which one is best, and generally take your time.